 The Yukumi Shiki is one of the most aesthetically pleasing matsuris in Shizuoka, where 30 local women are dressed up in colourful and extravagant kimonos, get given pails of water sourced from the hot spring, and parade around the Suzenji Onsen town centre along with 200 other people.

 This happens every year on April 21st, from 1:30pm.

 According to legends, the Tokko-no-Yu hot spring which sits right in the middle of Katsura River within Shuzenji Onsen was created out of thin air.
 The famous Buddhist monk Kobo Daishi struck at a rock with his ritual instrument whilst he was standing at the river, forcing a fountain of water to gush out and thus creating Tokko-no-Yu.

 Whilst throughout history it was renowned as a famous bathing site, these days bathing is prohibited.
-However, it has been transformed into an ashi-yu, or an open-air foot bath, for those wanting to rest their feet after a full day of exploring.
+However, we still recommend you to visit it to enjoy the beautiful river view.

 - Address: Shuzenji, Izu, Shizuoka 410-2416, Japan

 - Access: From Shuzenji Onsen bus stop, it is a 3-minute walk.

 For a day of peace and serenity, a visit to Shuzenji Temple is a must.
 It was founded in the early 800s by none other than Kobo Daishi, and it’s such a prominent fixture throughout the history of Shuzenji Onsen that it goes hand in hand with a visit to this awesome little town nowadays.
 You can visit the exhibition which displays artefacts that have been passed down from generations, marvel at the relatively newly erected temple gate, and explore the new nio-do temple area which now houses the Kongo Rikishi statues.